Free & instant — no signup

 Because markup divides profit by the smaller number (cost), while margin divides the same profit by the larger number (selling price).
 The same profit amount produces a larger percentage when divided by a smaller denominator.

 Selling price = Cost ÷ (1 − Margin%).
 For a 40% margin on a $60 cost: $60 ÷ (1 − 0.40) = $60 ÷ 0.60 = $100 selling price.
+Note: this is different from applying 40% markup, which would give $84 and only a 28.6% margin.

 Yes — completely free, no signup, no ads.
 All calculations run instantly in your browser.